Christine Nagel: Hermès

 In 2014, Nagel went in-house at Hermès, joining Jean-Claude Ellena who had become the brand's first house perfumer in 2004.
-In 2016 Ellena, nearing retirement, handed the reins to Nagel and she became the sole in-house perfumer at Hermès and the director of olfactive creations for Hermès Parfums.
+In 2016, as Ellena neared retirement, Nagel became the sole in-house perfumer at Hermès and the director of olfactive creations for Hermès Parfums.
 This made her the second woman ever to hold an in-house perfumer position at a major luxury brand (the first was Mathilde Laurent at Cartier).

-Two of Nagel's first Hermès releases were Galop (2016), a rose and leather scent inspired by Doblis, a suede-like leather kept in the Hermès vault-like cave of archival leather in Paris,. and Twilly (2017), a youthful fragrance that added ginger as a twist on a classic tuberose note.
-Critic Tania Sanchez (co-author of Perfumes: The Guide) said this made for a totally new perfume accord, "an androgynous fougere of fantastic beauty”.
+Two of Nagel's first Hermès releases were Galop (2016), a rose and leather scent inspired by Doblis, a suede-like leather kept in the Hermès cave of archival leather in Paris, and Twilly (2017), a youthful fragrance that added ginger as a twist on a classic tuberose note.
+Critic Tania Sanchez (co-author of Perfumes: The Guide) said this made for a totally new perfume accord, "an androgynous fougere of fantastic beauty".
 Other early Hermès fragrances include Eau des Merveilles Bleue (2017), a minéral and woody marine scent, and two additions to the Hermès line of colognes, Eau de Rhubarbe Écarlate (2016) and Eau de Citron Noir (2018).

 Awards

 In 2005, Nagel and Kurkdjian won the Fragrance Foundation France Award (called the FiFi Awards) for best women's fragrance for Narciso Rodriguez for Her.
-In 2012 they were recognized again for this fragrance with the “Twenty Years of Creativity” Prize at the 20th anniversary of the FiFi Awards: Narciso Rodriguez for Her was selected as the most iconic women's fragrance of the 20 the Foundation had honored with its annual prize over its 20-year history.

-In 2007, Nagal won the Prix François Coty (then briefly retitled the Cosmetic Valley's International Fragrance Prize, but since returned to its original name).
+They were recognized again for this fragrance with the "Twenty Years of Creativity" Prize at the 20th anniversary of the FiFi Awards in 2012: Narciso Rodriguez for Her was selected as the most iconic women's fragrance of the 20 the Foundation had honored with its annual prize over its 20-year history.
+Nagal also won the 2007 Prix François Coty (then briefly retitled the Cosmetic Valley's International Fragrance Prize, but since returned to its original name).
 In 2015, the Marie Claire International Fragrance Awards honored Nagel's creation Wood Sage & Sea Salt for Jo Malone as the year's most daring fragrance for women.

 Influences

-Nagel says her favorite perfume is always the “next one” she's working on, but she continues to feel the admiration for perfumers that first drew her to their profession, inspired by their creativity and the signature “personality” of their scents.
-Among contemporary perfumers, she names Morillas and Dominique Ropion as notable influences, but reserves a special place for path-breaking female perfumer Germaine Cellier, the creator of historic fragrances like Fracas (1948) and Bandit (1944) for Robert Piguet, at a time when the industry had almost no women.
-I would have liked to have had the audacity of Germaine Cellier … when she presented Vent Vert in 1945 [...]
-It’s an incredible fragrance that, if it came out today in its original formula, would be extraordinarily modern.
+Speaking to The Cut, Nagel said her favorite perfume is always the "next one" she's working on, but she continues to feel the admiration for perfumers that first drew her to their profession, inspired by their creativity and the signature "personality" of their scents.
+Among contemporary perfumers, she named Morillas and Dominique Ropion as notable influences, but especially emphasized path-breaking female perfumer Germaine Cellier, the creator of historic fragrances like Fracas (1948) and Bandit (1944) for Robert Piguet, at a time when the industry had almost no women.
+Nagel said: "I would have liked to have had the audacity of Germaine Cellier … when she presented Vent Vert in 1945 [...]
+It's an incredible fragrance that, if it came out today in its original formula, would be extraordinarily modern."

 Personal life

-Nagel is married to Benoit Lapouza, also a perfumer.
-They have three children.
+Nagel is married to Benoit Lapouza, who is also a perfumer.
+They live in Paris and have a weekend home in Normandy.
+They have three children and one grandchild.

+Nagel has synesthesia: “she sees and feels scents.”